PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/compute_api_en.md

 ### Detailed Description

-Calculate in according to the calculation rules in compute, and store the calculation results in the register out according to the outt type.
+Calculate in according to the calculation rules in OpFunc, and store the calculation results in the register out according to the outt type.

 ### Template Parameters